Form 1099-MISC communicates to the IRS and the recipient the amount of money your organization paid to the recipient during the year.

 Note: Churches should require all guest speakers to complete a W-9 and then keep that completed W-9 on file ... even if they do not believe they will be required to send them a 1099.

 The period for which you report payments is the calendar year, not your fiscal year.
-The forms must be “furnished to recipients” and to the IRS by the end of January.
+The forms must be “furnished to recipients” and to the IRS by January 31!
+That due date applies to paper and electronic filings!

 *Notice: You cannot download a usable 1099 from the web!
 The original that’s filed with the IRS is printed in red ink and is read by a scanner.